Parkinson’s disease (PD) is a progressive neurodegenerative

 great achievement to have a definitive answer to this important

-The main study results are being presented to an
+The main study results were presented to an

 international group of Movement Disorder Clinicians at the Movement